Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 9.5.11 - 2026-05-05 =
-* Fixed: fatal error that could occur with various pagebuilders.
+* Fixed: fatal error that could occur when a plugin uses admin_enqueue_scripts incorrectly.
 * Fixed: a bug where the wrong settings value could be saved.

 = 9.5.10.1 - 2026-04-29 =